 Teaching these practices to my kids has also been fascinating.
 To see how quickly they respond, become enlightened about themselves, and learn how to positively handle their emotions.
 To watch their little minds broaden and deepen, and how they can change their mood, or increase their confidence by being proactive in directing how they think and feel.
 It’s really wonderful to watch.

 My mission is to see that all Kiwi kids are taught these powerful, research-backed practices, so they can harness the power of their minds.
 I know this is the answer to changing the trajectory of mental health in New Zealand.

 Sharing my mental illness story publicly is the most terrifying thing I’ve ever done, but something inside me tells me I have to do this, to rip the scab off the shame once and for all, so I can boldly pursue my mission.

 I’ve reached a place where I can say thank you for the rollercoaster ride of mental illness.
-The hard learned lessons and empowering insights are what have inspired me to found project ‘One million happy thoughts’, and to achieve the (some would say courageous, many would say outrageous) goal of changing the future, by arming children with powerful mindset tools.
+The hard learned lessons and empowering insights are what have inspired me to found PEPTALK, and to achieve the (some would say courageous, many would say outrageous) goal of changing the future of mental health.

 One of the greatest minds to ever live, Albert Einstein said, “In the middle of difficulty lies opportunity”.

 I believe New Zealand’s mental health crisis has given us the opportunity to create the most self aware, self empowered generation ever.
 I’m grasping this opportunity with both hands.